jpequegn/TrainingLab/README.md

 - **Workout Details**: View workout metadata (name, author, description, duration)
 - **Training Stress Score (TSS)**: Automatic calculation of workout training load
 - **Segment Breakdown**: See detailed information about each workout segment
+- **Cross-Platform Conversion**: Convert Zwift workouts to ERG and MRC formats for use with MyWhoosh, Rouvy, and other training platforms
 - **Responsive Design**: Works on desktop and mobile devices

 ## Supported Workout Elements